SAP/ui5-tooling-extensions/packages/middleware-code-coverage/docs/API.md

 Sends `__coverage__` data to the middleware.
 A static report is generated with the data provided.
 Reports can be accessed via the `/.ui5/coverage/report/${reportType}` route.
 The available report types can be found [here](https://github.com/istanbuljs/istanbuljs/tree/73c25ce79f91010d1ff073aa6ff3fd01114f90db/packages/istanbul-reports/lib).

-**Note:** Report types could be defined and limited via the middleware's configuration.
+**Note:** Report types can be defined and limited via the middleware's configuration.

 **Note:** Also it is possible to set report settings from the frontend by providing them via the request body.
 Currently, only [`watermarks`](https://github.com/istanbuljs/nyc/blob/ab7c53b2f340b458789a746dff2abd3e2e4790c3/README.md#high-and-low-watermarks) are supported (available since UI5 1.119.0).
 Frontend defined settings take precedence over default or `ui5.yaml` configured ones.
 On how to use it in OpenUI5 HTML test pages, please refer to the [Frontend Configuration](../README.md#frontend-configuration) section of the main document.